 K. Nyerere Ture` is a practicing urban ethnographer and an educator, who currently holds a Yale University Postdoctoral Associate position in the Urban Ethnography Project.
 Ture` earned a BA in African/African American Studies and Criminal Justice at Rutgers, The State University of New Jersey and a MA in Applied Anthropology at Georgia State University in Atlanta, Georgia.
-He successfully defended his dissertation Fall 2016 in the Department of Anthropology at American University in Washington, DC, with a focus on urban ethnography.
+He successfully defended his dissertation Fall 2016 in the Department of Anthropology at American University in Washington, DC, with a focus on the urban ethnography of race, public housing and inequality.
 In between undergraduate and graduate school, he engaged in a folk ethnography project of law enforcement agencies at the municipal, county and state level believing that as an aspiring criminologist, he could offer a more informed perspective and pedagogy on the American criminal justice industry.
-Through his folk ethnographic undertaking, he was certified in basic law enforcement and as a sheriff deputy through three Atlanta metropolitan area law enforcement agencies.
-As a former police office, he provides invaluable insight in wide range of police practices and the licensing of law enforcement agencies to police control communities and people of color (referred in his writing as non-western inferior others).
-In particular, he is interested in the ethnographic encounters of law enforcement to stigmatized, urban and African Americans.
+Through his folk ethnographic undertaking, he was certified in basic law enforcement and as a city police officer and sheriff deputy through three Atlanta metropolitan area law enforcement agencies.
+As a former police office, he provides invaluable insight in wide range of police practices and the licensing of law enforcement agencies to socially control communities and people of color (referred in his writing as non-western inferior others).
+In particular, he is interested in the ethnographic encounters of law enforcement with stigmatized, urban and African Americans.

 KTure Institute Founder & Resident Scholar

 Double click here to access Ture's Curriculum Vitae.